 In simple terms, a heat dome occurs when warm oceanic air becomes trapped in Earth’s atmosphere by high pressure.
-In years when La Niña warms the western Pacific, hot air begins to build over the ocean and pushes east across land.
+In years (like 2023) when El Niño or La Niña warms the western Pacific, hot air begins to build over the ocean and pushes east across land.
 A high pressure “dome” traps the hot air, and it sinks toward the ground.
 This dome blocks the heat from escaping, thus making everything hotter.

 Although heat domes are common, some are more severe and can cause widespread problems.

-The Pacific Northwest has been dealing with the high heat for weeks.
-As The New York Times reports, both Washington and Oregon have already set triple-digit temperature records.
-The heat overwhelmed hospitals with weather-related emergencies and resulted the deaths of more than 60 people.
+In 2021, the normally cool Pacific Northwest dealt with high heat for weeks due to a heat dome.
+Cities in Washington and Oregon set triple-digit temperature records of more than 110°F. The heat overwhelmed hospitals with weather-related emergencies and resulted the deaths of more than 60 people.

 Heat domes can even cause wildfires and disrupt marine life.
-The heat dome in western Canada last month killed over 1 billion marine animals along the Pacific coast, according to the Guardian.
+The heat dome in western Canada in 2021 killed over a billion marine animals along the Pacific coast, according to the Guardian.

 A 2021 study in the journal Nature Climate Change [PDF] predicts that climate change will amplify the frequency and intensity of extreme heat.
 Think about investing in a great (energy-efficient) air conditioner, because there may be more heat domes in the coming years.

 A version of this article was published in 2021; it has been updated for 2023.